 Mr. Klein has come nearer comic opera as she is today than Sousa.
-The libretto was written to fit Mr. Hopper and it does.
+The li-bretto was written to fit Mr. Hopper and it does.
 Its story is told clearly and consistently; moreover, it is novel and interesting.
 It compels attention, something unusual in comic opera plots.
-It gives Mr. Hopper the character of a magnician who fraudulently passes his daughter off as a princess for purposes of gain.
-The humburgery is discovered and before he gets through the magician comes near being beheaded for a quadruple murder whitch is attributed to his black art, on account of the disappearance and transformation of four of the characters in the play.
+It gives Mr. Hopper the character of a magnician who fraudulently passes his magacian who fraudulentry passes has daughter off as a princess for purposes, of gain.
+The humbuggery is discovered and before he gets through the magi-cian comes near being beheaded for a quadruple murder which is attributed to his black art, on account of the dis-annearance and transformation of four to his black art, on account of the dis-appearance and transformation of four of the characters in the play.
 There is plenty of hyperbole in the role.
-He is given a number of long-winded speeches, full of longer words, and modern slang.
-He has opportunities for berating little Alfred Klein to his stongue's content, and he plays both braggart and coward at intervals.
-This is a distinctly Hopper role, and he makes the most of it.
-Sousa has given him some difficult music to sing which does not fit the role well and there is considerable incongruity.
-Last night, Mr. Hopper did not sing the music well, but he can he was evidently afflicted with a cold, or, as he himself put it, his "bronchital tubes had been playing tag with the atmospheric vagaries, and several of those tubes were it," This vocal handicap did not, however, put any damper on his good spirits.
+He is given a number of long-winded speech-es, full of longer words, and modern slang.
+He has opportunities for berat-ing little Alfred Klein to his tongue's content, and he plays both braggart and coward at intervals.
+This is a distinctcontent, and he plays both braggart and coward at intervals.
+This is a distinct-ly Hopper role, and the makes the most of it.
+Sousa has given him some diffi-cult music to sing which does not fit the role well and there is considerable incongruity.
+Last night Mr. Hopper did not sing the music well, but he can.
+He was evidently afflicted with a cold, or, as he himself put it, his "bronchial tubes had been playing tag with the atmospheric vagaries, and several of those tubes were it," This vocal han-dicap did not, however, put any damper on his good spirits.

-on his good spirits.
+dicap did not, nowever, put any damper on his good spirits.
 The supporting organization is a strong one in numbers and ability.
-Nella Bergen sang the soprano role wonderfully well, her strong voice ringing out clear and true above the heaviest ensembles, but she is fast reaching the point where ampleness of girth will make girlish roles incompatible.
-Alice Judson was pert and saucy in the part of a girl masquerading much of the time as a boy.
+Nel-la Bergen sang the soprano role won-derfully well, her strong voice ringing out clean and true above the heaviest out clear and true above the heaviest ensembles, but she is fast reaching the point where ampleness of girth will make girlish roles incompatible.
+Alice Judson was pert and saucy in the part Judson was pert and starcy in the part of a girl masquerading much of the time as a boy.
 Alfred Klein made an unpleasant role very comical at times.
 Edmund Stanley's tenor was more pleasing than usual.
-Mark Price, an actor and not a singer, made effective the role of the villian and Adine Bouvier looked stately and handsome as the real duchess.

-The chorus was large, vigorous of voice, and perfectly drilled.
-The ensembles were finely executed, and altogether the best feature of the performance.
-The play is mounted superbly, and the costuming is bewildening in its variety and sumptuousness.
-Altogether it was probably the most expensive comic opera production that has been seen here.
-The thought would arise, however while the musical director, was struggling, hardest to keep orchestra and singers pulling together, that it would have been more enjoyable if some of that expense behind the footlights had been devoted to providing its own orchestra for the company.
-It is too much to expect of a strange orchestra to "get together" with those choruses in a single rehearsal.
+Mark Price, an actor and not a singer, made effective the role of the villian and Adine Bou-vier looked stately and handsome as the vier looked stately and handsome as the real duchess The chorus was large, vigorous of voice, and perfectly drilled.
+The en-sembles were finely executed, and alto-gether the best feature of the perform-ance.
+The play is mounted superbly, and the costinguing is bouildening to its and the costuming is bewildening in its variety and sumptuousness.
+Altogether it was probably the most expensive it was probably the most expensive comic opera production that has been seen here.
+The thought would arise, however, while the musical director, was-struggling, hardest to keep orchestra and singers pulling together, that it would have been more enjoyable if some of that expense behind the footlights had been devoted to providing its own orchestra for the company.
+It is too much to expect of a strange orchestra in a single rehearsal.